 Most of the time, case rejection concerns can be successfully remedied without a lawyer’s help.
 For example, you don’t need a lawyer’s help to fix a missing signature, an incorrect fee, or an insufficient funds issue.
 Simply fix your mistake and resubmit your application if your case rejection issues are this straightforward.

 If, however, you have questions about why your case was rejected or how to fix your mistakes, there’s no shame in asking for help.
 For example, you may be unsure about which form you submitted is outdated or how to ensure that you’re submitting your application to the right service center.
-You can get your questions answered by independent attorneys for $24/month with our Ask an Attorney program to keep your work permit case moving forward.

 How Can I Track USCIS Case Status Changes?